 We leveraged behavioral analysis, anomaly detection, and reverse engineering to understand the most relevant risk factors.
 The first common denominator among these sanctioned vessels was the duration of the dark activity.
 Based on that, we set a parameter to search for crude oil tankers that conducted long periods of dark activity.
 Over 200 vessels fit this criterion – but risk is not black or white.
 By expanding our risk parameters to account for unique behavioral data and vessel criteria, we identified a group of tankers that all exhibited the same pattern to travel in and out of Venezuela.
 Spoiler: there are more than 4.

 Sanctionable activity is bound to grow as bad actors learn new methods to go undetected.
+Dark activity as a simple practice will evolve into playing a role in more sophisticated practices.
 Machine learning tools that can keep up with the latest trends will be crucial to stay ahead of Venezuelan oil smuggling operations and new typologies that will continue to develop in other regions.
 Our secret sauce?
 Strong maritime expertise with AI models that bring this to scale.
-Tune in to the masterclass to learn more.
+Tune in to the deep dark activity masterclass to learn more.